foodcoops/foodcoops.github.io/global-foodsoft-platform.md

 # Costs

 The total costs for maintaing the platform are shared by all cooperatives.
-Please consider to donate 10 to 20 Euros on a yearly basis.

-Because we don't have a legal status, we've asked [Sense.Lab](https://senselab.org/) to handle receiving donations.
-This is a German non-profit involved with several initiatives for a better world.
-When donating, please use [their account details](https://senselab.org/spenden), making sure to mention _foodcoops.net_ and your foodcoop's name as a subject in the bank transfer.
+Every cooperative can use up to 5 free Foodsoft user accounts.
+For each additional Foodsoft user account a fee of 1 € net per month is charged.

 # Request a new instance